Blackstock Triangle Gardeners

 There’ll be a topiary demonstration by Tim Bushe,

-some great ideas for edible window boxes,
+some great ideas for edible window boxes (above are edible viola flowers and giant red mustard leaf),

 At 3.40 as part of our Cake Sunday, there’ll also be a 10 minute play called ‘Pumpkin Patch’ written by US Playwright, Patrick Gabridge, presented in a front garden (of course) by Liminal Space Productions and directed by Prav MJ.
 Actress Wendy Peace above, rehearsing her role in ‘Pumpkin Patch’.